ApiTheory/httpsql/examples/README.md

 Creates a project, attempts to fetch it by name, validates a specific status value, then updates the record with a new status value.
 Demonstrates the use of a logic operation (logicOp) to drive future commands.

+### 06.sql-command-schema-failure

+Uses an incorrectly formatted command to demonstrate how validation errors are thrown.
+See the json-schemas directory for the different validation schemas.